Alyssa2026/Zero-Knowledge-Proof/README.md

 **Valid Three Coloring:**

 ![alt text](images/valid-3-Coloring.png)
 As the research paper explains, this procedure must repeat edges2 times.
-Then, “no matter how the prover plays,” after edges2 trials of not finding any bad edges, the verifier can have roughly 1 - e-edges confidence that the prover has a valid three coloring.
-In other words, there is only a e-edges probability that the prover did not have a valid three coloring (and was not playing by the rules) and fooled the verifier.
+Then, “no matter how the prover plays,” after edges2 trials of not finding any bad edges, the verifier can have roughly 1 - e^(-edges) confidence that the prover has a valid three coloring.
+In other words, there is only a e^(-edges) probability that the prover did not have a valid three coloring (and was not playing by the rules) and fooled the verifier.
 In our case, e^-m = e^-5 ≈ 0.006738.

 Also note that because we have two temporal states for each trial of the proof (one prover turn and one verifier turn), we constrained our tracelength to exactly 50 (m = 5, so m2 = 25, so we need 50 traces for 25 trials).